 NOTE: after more than a year of being on my blog, this is by far my most popular post and regularly brings in new traffic everyday.
 Thanks a bunch to you guys for reading and hopefully your experiences related to Inkitt (or lack thereof) will be better than mine were.
-If any of this resonated with you and/or you’re looking for a way to support my writing, please consider checking out my self-published works on Amazon or pitching in on my Patreon.
+If any of this resonated with you and/or you’re looking for a way to support my writing, please consider checking out my self-published works on Amazon.
 You’ll find samples here on my blog if you’d like to try before you buy.
 Either way, thanks again in advance and I look forward to providing you all with more quality content.

 I joined Inkitt on May 23rd, 2015.
 I know this because after they deleted my account, I started feeling a little retrospective and wanted to verify just how long I’d given that site a chance before they decided to pull the plug.
 Also, I want to show that I wasn’t just some recent fly-by who’s salty because they only entered one contest and didn’t win.
 I had eight or nine stories on there, the most popular having a little over 1000 reads and the others somewhere between 50-200.
 Not that I can check that anymore, since my analytics are gone with the account, but it should go to show that I was in there for a good while and gave it a pretty good shot, in my opinion.